MalikAta93/SpartanTutor/spartan-tutor-master/README.md

 Tools used:

-Android studio
-- Java
-- Php
+- React Native
-- Firebase for the database
+- Firebase